 The provisions of government tax, social insurance, and means-tested transfer programs create complex sets of incentives for individuals making labor supply, retirement, and savings decisions.
-If individuals do not understand or otherwise come to correctly perceive the incentives, they may make economic decisions that are privately suboptimal and may also fail to participate effectively as political actors.1
+If individuals do not understand or do not otherwise come to correctly perceive the incentives, they may make economic decisions that are privately suboptimal and may also fail to participate effectively as political actors.1

 An important policy question is whether there exist relatively inexpensive approaches to providing information that improve decision making and ultimately increase individual wellbeing.
 For example, to what extent could a simple brochure mailed by the Social Security Administration correct the widespread misperceptions about the Social Security earnings test?
 The answer to this question will depend in part on why incentives are currently misperceived.
 In some cases, the necessary information may be straightforward to understand, but expensive (in either monetary or psychic terms) to acquire.
 In other cases, the information about program rules may be readily available, but the calculation necessary to determine an individual's own incentives may be very complicated.
 In still other cases, cognitive biases may cause people to misperceive even relatively simple incentive schedules.
 Finally, powerful social cues may point people toward a suboptimal decision, even when the correct information is also readily available.
-While these factors that can produce poor decision making are well documented, there is little evidence on how easy they are to overcome.
+While factors such as these that can produce poor decision making are well documented, there is little evidence on how easy they are to overcome.

-This paper presents the results of a field experiment in which a random subsample of older workers was given information about key Social Security provisions, while a control group was not given the information.
+This paper presents the results of a field experiment in which a sample of older workers was randomized between a treatment group that was given information about key Social Security provisions, and a control group that was not given the information.
 One year after the information was provided, we administered a follow-up survey and measured the impact of the information provision on labor supply and Social Security benefit claiming behavior.
-We find that our relatively mild intervention (a mailed brochure combined with a 15-minute online tutorial) raised the fraction of the sample remaining in the labor force by 4 percentage points.
-These impacts, while statistically significant for the entire sample, appear to be driven by female sample members.
+We find that our relatively mild intervention (a mailed brochure combined with an invitation to participate in a 15-minute online tutorial) raised the fraction of the sample remaining in the labor force by 4 percentage points.
+This impact, while statistically significant for the entire sample, is driven by female sample members.
 We do not find statistically significant effects of the treatment on the probability that respondents have started claiming Social Security benefits.